Sync vs Non-Sync

 The choice between sync=True and sync=False can affect performance:

-• sync=False may be faster for bulk updates, since you can batch changes and apply them all at once
+sync=Truemay be slower if you're making many changes, since each change triggers an update to the modelsync=Falsemay be faster for bulk updates, since you can batch changes and apply them all at once

 # sync=True: Each change triggers an update